RAIN RFID for Smart, Right-Sized Inventories and Protected Brands

 This is changing with RAIN RFID since tagged shoes can verify their authenticity by reporting their origins and asserting their provenance.
 Customs officials (and anyone else in the supply chain who has the right kind of tag reader) can check and confirm authenticity in an instant, to help ensure only genuine products make their way to store shelves.
 Not only does that help preserve revenue for retailers, it helps boost confidence in the buying public that brands can be trusted to be real, whether they’re bought online or in the store.

 NXP’s Groundbreaking UCODE 8 RAIN RFID family

 NXP is a long-time leader in RAIN RFID.
-Our UCODE implementation is a top choice for retail, due to its performance, flexibility, and security.
-The most recent family of products, UCODE 8, offers exceptional write sensitivity (-18 dBm) and write speed (32 bits in 1.2 ms), and best in market read sensitivity of -23 dBm, for quick programming and fast, highly accurate inventory counts.
+Our UCODE implementation is a top choice for retail, due to its performance, flexibility and security.
+The most recent family of products, UCODE 8, offers exceptional write sensitivity (-18 dBm), write speed (32 bits in 1.2 ms) and best in market read sensitivity of -23 dBm, for quick programming and fast, highly accurate inventory counts.